apryor6/flask_accepts/README.md

 For `responds`, the schema will be used to dump the returned value from the decorated function.
 Note that this means you should return the _object_ you want to serialize.
 You need not interact directly with the schema in any way other than passing it in the decorator.

+For both decorators, you can pass `many=True` to the decorator, which will pass that along to the schema.

 ```python
 class Widget:
     def __init__(self, foo: str, baz: int):